 Where to stay in Bari:

 If you are planning to travel around Puglia, not only staying in Bari, it is worth checking the hotels close to Bari Train Station.
-Although the town is not very big, and it is easy to walk from the train station to Bari old town, you might still chose something closer.
+Although the town is not very big, and it is easy to walk from the train station to Bari old town, you might still choose something closer.

 High-end: Palazzo Calo – Very stylish, but still traditional, it also has a terrace with a view.
+Definitely one of the best of Bari.

 Where to eat in Bari: